sLill/Windows-Grep/README.md

 <h4>Installer</h4>

 1. Visit the release tab (https://github.com/sLill/Windows-Grep/releases)
-2. Download and run WindowsGrepSetup.msi.
+2. Download and run the setup executable.
 This will:
-    - Install Windows Grep in Program Files (x86)
+    - Install Windows Grep
     - Add "grep" to the system PATH for command line use
     - Add `Windows Grep` to the File Explorer context menu